Skip to content

 text

-Step 3 — a full card-on-surface example showing nesting + every interaction state.
+Step 3 — a card-on-surface example showing the index-based nesting.
 Each declaration answers "what does this thing draw against, and what content sits on top":

 css